dylan-chong/gprq/README.md

 ## ZSH

-Use a plugin manager, e.g. Zplug:
+### ZPlug

+Similar for other plugin managers

 ```zsh
 zplug dylan-chong/gprq, from:github
 ```

+### No plugin manager

-or alternatively use the method in the Bash section, but `s/bash/zsh` in the instructions
+Use the method in the Bash section, but `s/bash/zsh` in the instructions

 # Compatibility